Corona in Sardinia - the current situation (updated on 18-07-2021)

 In the lower part of the page you will also find graphical presentations of the virus development in Sardinia.
 Thanks to the retention of the colour differences, it is easy to understand even if you do not speak Italian.

 Just to give a clear idea of these figures: Sardinia has about 1.6 million inhabitants.
-In terms of population, Sardinia is thus roughly comparable with Hamburg or the canton of Zurich.
+In terms of population size, Sardinia is thus roughly comparable with the Liverpool-Birkenhead area.

 Security in Sardinia

-Nevertheless, such a pandemic is new territory and nobody can really predict how the infection will develop in the coming months - neither in Sardinia nor anywhere else in Europe.
-So in the end, everyone has to decide for himself if and how far he wants to limit himself by the pandemic.
+Nevertheless, in the end, everyone has to decide for himself if and how far he wants to limit himself by the pandemic.
 We can only try to compile the current situation to the best of our knowledge and belief to make your decision easier.
 However, we cannot guarantee the accuracy of any of the information given here, nor can we accept any liability and emphasise that current regulations can change very quickly due to the dynamics of the pandemic.
 We recommend that you always consult the latest information from the Federal Foreign Office of your country.

 Holidays in Sardinia in times of Corona